 There’s no speaking and very little lifting involved, but you are bringing forth the gifts of the community – the bread, the wine, the collection – our offering to God at the Mass!
 This is an incredibly important role and we are grateful for your help!

 Attention 6th, 7th & 8th Graders!
 You are invited to an amazing ministry designed just for you.
 EDGE is brought to you by Life Teen and the year will include Retreats, Camp, Service projects and a lot of crazy games!
-Edge meets on Mondays at 6:30pm in the Teen Room.
-Click on the forms below to register or contact Jeremy Stafford at (480) 948-8370.
+Edge meets on Mondays at 6:00 pm with mass with dinner afterwards.
+For more information click here or to sign up go our Faith Direct Page.
+Any questions contact Jeremy Stafford at (480) 948-8370.

 To register: click here.